security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 ### Dump the current database

 Now that `sqlmap` has learned about the `id` argument vulnerability, we can dump the underlying database.
-The `--dump` flag will dump only the database implicitly used by the vulnerable route -- in this case, that is the `dvwa` database.
+The `--dump` flag will dump only the database implicitly used by the vulnerable route--in this case, that is the `dvwa` database.
 All tables on that database will be dumped.
 Dump that database with the following command:

 ```shell
 sqlmap -u "http://192.168.56.102/dvwa/vulnerabilities/sqli/?id=1&Submit=Submit#" --cookie="$COOKIE" --dump